disarmyouwitha/bobber_bot/README.md

 > Once the bobber is found it enters a ~25 second loop where it's listening for the SPLASH sound using a volume threshold.

+# [Thinking about..]:
+> Mouse Mode that only uses your mouse.. incase you are a chatter bug like me and would like to keep chatting with ppl while the bot goes. =]

 # [Python3 re-write]:
 > brew install python3 # If you need python